Financing a Hotworx Franchise

 SBA 7(a) Deep-Dive

 The SBA 7(a) loan is the most commonly used financing vehicle for Hotworx franchise investments, and for good reason: government-backed guarantees allow lenders to offer longer terms, lower down payments, and more favorable rates than conventional alternatives.
 For a detailed breakdown of how the 2026 SBA rule changes affect Hotworx-specific capital stacks, see our 2026 SBA rule change analysis.
+And for context on how SBA default rates compare across fitness franchises, see our investor comparison.

 At Hotworx Investment Levels